Our school SENDCo is: Miss A Lowes

-- The school is on one level with easy access and double doors.
+- The school is on two levels, each with easy access and double doors.

 - There are 2 disabled toilets.

-- We ensure, where ever possible, that equipment used is accessible to all children regardless of their needs.
+- We ensure, wherever possible, that equipment used is accessible to all children regardless of their needs.

 - After school provision is accessible to all children including those with SEND.